biocommons/biocommons.github.io/docs/governance.md

 # Governance

 **This governance document provides a framework for the organization, decision making, and essential values of the biocommons project.
-The Steering Committee (proposed below) will refine this document as needed in order to serve the needs of the biocommons objectives.**
+The Steering Committee (defined below) will refine this document in order to serve the needs of the biocommons objectives.**

 ## Mission